Composting at home is a great way to reduce the amount of waste that goes in your bin.

 This offer is only available for residents in Leicester or Leicestershire.

-Schools are entitled to two free 220 litre compost bins, and we will also consider requests for free bins for charities and other organisations.
+Schools are entitled to one free 220 litre compost bin, and one discounted (half price) 220 litre compost bin.
+We will also consider requests for the free compost bin and a half price compost bin from charities and other organisations.

 *These prices are valid for 2018/19.
 Compost bins are available at discounted prices while stocks last.

 Compost is simply decomposed organic material: micro-organisms, worms and insects break down this matter to create rich, usually soft, sweet-smelling soil.
 While composting may seem mysterious or complicated, it’s really a very simple and natural process.
 You can recreate this natural process at home by intentionally composting your organic waste to create this soil enhancer.